UofT-DSI/team_project/02_instructional_team/markdown_slides/02_project_planning_and_impact.md

 # Delivering Business Value

-* Creating business value means allocating resources (eg. money, employees, time, hardware) in the way that generates the best return.
+* Creating business value means allocating resources (e.g. money, employees, time, hardware) in the way that generates the best return.
     * As a technical team, it is your job to enable the strategic decision makers with the information they need.

 ![w:650 center](./images/business_data_context.png)